cuco08/jose-osorio-usertx-test/README.md

 **NOTE**: By default the application loads a set of user transactions on [startup](web/src/main/java/mx/clip/assessment/user/tx/UserTransactionsApplication.java) with *userId='01'* and *userId='02'*.
 Feel free to make use of these 2 users to exercise a bit the application.

+There is an online tool very useful to represent json content in a table and tree format.
+Feel free to use this tool in case you want to visualize the weekly report http://json2table.com.
+All you need to do is copy your json object and click the play button.

 Implementation details
 ==============================